Save time and money with rechargeable batteries

 When you’re done with any battery?
 Recycle!

 No matter which batteries you use, we use resources to create them and give them power.
 We don’t want those metals, plastics, and chemicals to stay in a landfill indefinitely.
 When your batteries wear out, don’t just throw them away.
 Make sure to recycle your old batteries.
 Many electronic stores offer battery recycling.
-If you’re in Austin, Texas, you can bring them to the Duke’s Junk Recycling drop-off center.
+If you’re in Austin, Texas, you can call our Austin junk removal service.
 We recycle a wide variety of batteries, along with most electronics.
 We’d love to keep your junk out of the landfill and help it continue to serve a purpose!